Chimaira: This Present Darkness and Pass out of Existence (2000–2002)

-Eventually, the band recorded their debut EP, This Present Darkness, which was released in 2000 via independent label East Coast Empire, and charted in the top 10 at Metal Radio.
+Eventually, the band recorded their debut EP, This Present Darkness, which was released in 2000 via the independent label East Coast Empire and charted in the top 10 at Metal Radio.
 Shortly after the release of TPD, Chimaira aligned with manager and A&R scout Thom Hazaert (who would go on to run prominent independent labels Corporate Punishment Records and THC Music), a longtime friend of sampler Chris Spicuzza, and continued to tour the US, playing consistently with bands including Hatebreed and God Forbid.
-The band recorded demo versions of several new tracks including "Dead Inside" (which the band performed on Farm Club and would go on to become a fan favorite), "Severed", and "Taste My ...", as well as a cover of The Cure's "Fascination Street", which Hazaert shopped, eventually gaining interest from several major labels.
+The band recorded demo versions of several new tracks, including "Dead Inside" (which the band performed on Farm Club and would go on to become a fan favorite), "Severed", and "Taste My ...", as well as a cover of The Cure's "Fascination Street", which Hazaert shopped, eventually gaining interest from several major labels.
 During this time, the band also contributed a cover of the Accept classic "Balls to the Wall" to the ECW Wrestling album Anarchy Rocks Vol. 2.

 The band went on to sign with Roadrunner Records and quickly recorded its debut album Pass out of Existence in 2001 with Producer Mudrock.
-By this time Jim LaMarca was now bassist and Chris Spicuzza was handling all electronics duties.
+By this time, Jim LaMarca was now bassist, and Chris Spicuzza was handling all electronics duties.
 Shortly after the release of the album and the tour that was to follow, Jason Hager left the band when he discovered he was going to become a father.
 Matt DeVries, who also previously played in Ascension (with Hager), was recruited to take over as rhythm guitarist.
 Released October 2, 2001, Pass out of Existence would also feature a guest appearance from Deftones' guitarist Stephen Carpenter on the track "Rizzo".
+The band promoted the album with steady touring with bands like Machine Head, Fear Factory, Ill Nino and Kittie among others, and were even invited by Slayer to open for them on their North American tour in late 2001.

+However, despite consistent touring and high expectations from the band, Roadrunner Records had very little faith in the release and did minimal promotion for it, which resulted in poor sales; about 44,000 were sold two years after the album was released.
+There were also instances of concerts with extremely low attendance, according to singer Mark Hunter.
+In addition, a portion of the band's fanbase reacted negatively to the album, partly because of its cleaner, more polished production compared to This Present Darkness.
+This era of the band was later reflected on by members as a particularly difficult time, especially at the beginning of their The Dehumanizing Process video.